Clifford Materials Reactivity Testing is intended as a screening test for systemic sensitivity to

-be considered a means of specific diagnosis or prognosis of any
+materials used in patient care and is not a means of specific diagnosis or prognosis of any

 disease or condition.

-While many patients have received insurance or third party reimbursement, our services are not approved for Medicare, Medicaid, MediCal or CHAMPUS participation and we do not accept insurance assignment.
+Our services are not approved for Medicare, Medicaid, MediCal or CHAMPUS participation and we do not accept insurance assignment.
 Testing charges are ultimately the responsibility of the patient.

 Other factors to consider